Tencent/xLua/README_EN.md

 * Excellent GC optimization, customized structs, enumerations transferred between Lua and C# without C# gc alloc;
 * No need to generate code in the editor, lower development workload;

-For more details about features and platform support, please see [Here](Assets/XLua/Doc/features.md).

 ## Installation

 Open the zip package and you will see an Assets directory, which corresponds to the Unity project's Assets directory.
 Keep this directory structure in your Unity project.